 - AI Software.
 Leverages machine learning (ML) algorithms to interpret and analyze images.
 As a result depending on the use case, the AI derives digital information from the images.
 For instance, the AI can translate these images into digital output that classifies and describes the object or what is happening.
 Hence, this tech essentially enables computers to “see” and understand the world around them.

 For instance, a computer vision AI system located at a warehouse dock can instantly scan a pallet’s barcode, QR code, and characters on labels, automatically registering a shipment without manual data entry.
 Also, a computer vision AI system can track assets outside of the warehouse such as tracking vehicles to include capturing licence plate information.
-Indeed, computer vision AI has unlimited potential for end-to-end shipment visibility and many more logistics functions.
+Moreover, computer vision AI has unlimited potential for end-to-end shipment visibility and many more logistics functions.
 For more information on current computer vision AI capabilities, see my article, Computer Vision AI Use Cases for Supply Chains and DHL’s Computer Vision Trend Overview.

-However, there’s a simple solution for image-based tracking that sidesteps most of these Interoperability problems.
-Namely, supply chains can leverage the inherent understandability of the images themselves and save the trouble of sharing bulky, error-prone data transmissions.
-Just think of the possibilities when a shipment image is paired with only essential contextual data such as GPS coordinates, tracking IDs, and timestamps.
-Indeed, a shipment status message becomes much more universally comprehensible than current proprietary data formats.
-Hence, this image-based approach of transmitting shipment statuses sidesteps most data interoperability hurdles that plague other tracking solutions.
+However, there’s a simple solution, using image-based tracking, that sidesteps most of these Interoperability problems.
+Namely, supply chains can leverage the inherent understandability of shipment images themselves.
+Just think of the possibilities when a shipment image is paired with only essential contextual data such as GPS location, tracking IDs, and timestamps.
+Indeed, an image-based shipment status message becomes much more universally comprehensible than current proprietary shipment status data formats.
+Hence, this image-based approach of transmitting shipment statuses avoids most data interoperability hurdles that plague other tracking solutions.
 So, the next question to ask is what is needed for end-to-end shipment tracking using computer vision AI?

 See below for a breakout of key components and how it would work.
+Also, see graphical depiction below.

 3. Advice to Drastically Reduce Data Interoperability Issues Leveraging Image-based Shipment Tracking.